-VELOCITY WEAPON is the first installment in O’Keefe’s The Protectorate series and has been on my To Be Read list since it was published last year.
-I couldn’t actually recall the premise, but rather than checking the blurb I jumped straight in and… wow.
+VELOCITY WEAPON is the first instalment in O’Keefe’s The Protectorate series.
+It has been on my To Be Read list since it was published last year.
+I couldn’t actually recall the premise, but rather than checking the blurb, I jumped straight in and… wow.
 When I read what is probably my favourite prologue of all time, I literally wiggled in excitement:

 “She shuffled out into the hall, picked a likely direction toward the pilot’s deck, and froze.

 The door swished shut beside her, revealing a logo she knew all too well: a single planet, fiery wings encircling it.